DHolmanCoding/python-template/README.md

 # TODO

 1. Add additional pre-commit hooks that could be useful to users
-2. Add documentation about how to release your package to PyPI with poetry
+2. Add documentation about how to release your package to PyPI with uv